nextflow-io/nextflow/docs/structure.md

 ```
 ├── templates
-│   └── sayhello.py
+│   └── sayhello.sh
 └── main.nf
 ```

 Template files can be invoked like regular scripts from any process in your pipeline using the `template` function.
-Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow.
+Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template file is executed by Nextflow.

 See {ref}`process-template` for more information about utilizing template files.